The Early Church

 Through prayer and fasting, the Holy Spirit appoints Saul and Barnabas from among the teachers at Antioch to go and preach to the Gentiles.
 They leave Antioch, taking John Mark with them, and travel to Cyprus.
 Elymas, a Jewish sorcerer, opposes them and is struck blind by Saul, now called Paul, bringing about the conversion of Sergius the deputy.

 Paul and his company leave Paphos and sail north to Perga in Pamphylia.
 At this point, John Mark decides to leave them and Paul and Barnabas continue north to Antioch in Pisidia without him.
-Here Paul preaches that Jesus is the Christ, as he does in Iconium, Lystra, and Derbe, all the while meeting with opposition from the Jews.
+Here Paul preaches that Jesus is the Christ, as he does in Iconium, Lystra, and Derbe, all the while meeting with opposition from the Jews, including inciting the stoning of Paul at Lystra.
 They then retrace their steps through Lystra, Iconium and Antioch, confirming the disciples and ordaining elders in every church.
 They also preach the word in Perga, returning to Antioch where they now remain for a long time.

 A dispute arises because some Jewish preachers are insisting that converts should be circumcised and follow Moses’ law.
 Paul and Barnabas refer the problem to the elders at Jerusalem with James, Jesus’ brother, now a leader at Jerusalem, responding with a requirement that the only burden to be placed on the Gentiles is that they abstain from meats offered to idols, and from blood, and from things strangled, and from fornication.
 A letter is written to be dispersed among the churches informing them of the decision.